trraghav/efm-pgpool-hooks/README.md

 * Configure PCP password-less authentication so they are called by EFM user and they are not prompted for password.
 * All scripts should be placed in a location where **EFM user ** has access to it.

+### Tested Configuration files are available in "test-conffile" directory

+Sample configuration files of EPAS, EFM & PgPool files are uploaded.
+Please go through it as a reference point when implementing it.

 #### Sample EFM Attach Script Logging

 ```